- Aim of this page

 Secondly, and perhaps most importantly, you have to explain why the search result is “irrelevant, outdated, or otherwise inappropriate”.
 At the moment, the clearest argument is that your convictions are spent under the Rehabilitation of Offenders Act 1974, and so in most cases, you can treat it as if it had never happened.
 You should look to put forward any other reasons why you think it meets the definition of “irrelevant, outdated or inappropriate”.
 Until we begin to see examples of what’s worked and what hasn’t, it’s difficult to give much more guidance at this stage.

 Thirdly, you have to provide proof of your identity.
 Some people have expressed concern to us about this last point.
-However, we have no reason to think that this should put people off – ultimately, if you’re information is already available online, this application process cannot make things worse!
+However, we have no reason to think that this should put people off – ultimately, if your information is already available online, this application process cannot make things worse!

 We have devised a search engine removal request template which can be used as a guide to completing the online form.